 How To Make Broccoli Cornbread

-- Simply dump the ingredients in a bowl, and mix well.
+- Simply dump the Jiffy mix and remaining ingredients in a large bowl, and mix well.

-- Then pour the batter into a baking dish and bake until golden and fluffy.
+- Bake until golden brown and fluffy.
 It’s that easy!

-Get The Full (Printable) Fluffy Broccoli Cornbread Recipe Below
+Get The Full (Printable) Jiffy Broccoli Cornbread Recipe Below!

 More Irresistible Cornbread Recipes